 SG&A expenses are comprised of both store-related expenses and corporate expenses.
-Store-related expenses include commissions paid to IOs, occupancy and shared maintenance costs, Company-operated store expenses, including payroll, benefits, supplies and utilities and the cost of opening new IO stores.
-In addition, beginning in fiscal 2020, SG&A included incremental costs associated with COVID-19, such as cleaning and safety costs, costs for protective equipment and supplies.
+Store-related expenses include commissions paid to IOs, occupancy and shared maintenance costs, the cost of opening new IO stores, and Company-operated store expenses, including payroll, benefits, supplies and utilities.
+In addition, beginning in fiscal 2020, SG&A included incremental costs associated with COVID-19, such as cleaning and safety costs, costs for PPE and supplies.
 Corporate expenses include payroll and benefits for corporate and field support, marketing and advertising, insurance and professional services and operator recruiting and training costs.
 SG&A generally increases as we grow our store base and invest in our corporate infrastructure.
 SG&A expenses related to commissions paid to IOs are variable in nature and generally increase as gross profits rise and decrease as gross profits decline.
 The remainder of our expenses are primarily fixed in nature.
 We continue to closely manage our expenses and monitor SG&A as a percentage of sales.
-The components of our SG&A may not be comparable to the components of similar measures of other retailers.
+The components of our SG&A may not be comparable to the components of similar measures of our competitors and other retailers.
 We expect that our SG&A will continue to increase in future periods as we continue to grow our sales revenue.